Coke21/CokesBanCheckerExtension/README.md

 ## More information

-If you would like to read more about this extension, please visit https://cokesbanchecker.herokuapp.com/otherApps
+If you would like to read more about this extension, please visit https://cokesbanchecker.herokuapp.com/otherApps (requires to be authenticated with your Steam account in order to see this page)